yoavain/lyricsify-cli/README.md

 # Do not make any changes to files
 LYRICSIFY_DRY_RUN_MODE=false

-# Do not create a backup of the original file
+# Do not create a backup of the original file (use at your own risk)
 LYRICSIFY_SKIP_BACKUP=false

 # Disables notifications